Special Students & Visiting Fellows

 Although Visiting Fellows are sometimes invited by departments or research centers to participate in seminars or other organized activities, they are expected for the most part to pursue their research independently.

-A Visiting Fellow, therefore, is an independent researcher who occasionally audits a course or two.
 Visiting Fellows are normally admitted under the auspices of an academic department within GSAS.

 Visiting Fellows are registered as full-time research students in the Graduate School of Arts and Sciences and have access to most university facilities.
 They are also eligible to apply for membership in the Harvard Faculty Club.